 What is Malachite?

 Malachite is used as a gemstone and is actually a copper carbonate hydroxide mineral.
 It was actually used as one of the first ores to produce copper metal.
 Nowadays it is used more as a precious stone because it’s only found in small quantities.
 Malachite has been used as a sculpture material for thousands of years.

 Because of the non-fading qualities of the gemstone it can easily be ground and used as a powder pigment.
 It was first used in Egypt & Israel over 4000 years ago.
 This pigment was one of the first green-colored pigments used for painting by artists as with Pietro Perugino below.

-Using a decorative faux finish marbling technique this gemstones’ unique characteristics was produced by Mr. Faux and his team of artisans for this interior design by Myron Wolman.
+Using a decorative faux finish marbling technique these gemstones’ unique characteristics were produced by Mr. Faux and his team of artisans for this interior design by Myron Wolman.
 In combination with Goldleaf accents really adds to the quality of the work.

 Malachite Crown Molding with Goldleaf Accents

 The amazing transition is remarkable, to say the least, and once the room is completed these accents will not go unnoticed.

 Mr. Faux (Chris Burke) and Artisan Bob Gore

 worked hard at this specialized marbling technique by Mike MacNeil.